ThisIsntMyId/affiliate-portal/docs/SCRIPTS.md

 ## Best Practices

 ### Configuration Access
-- Import config from `../src/config` - automatically loads env vars
+- Import config from `../src/config` - automatically loads and validates env vars
-- Use typed configuration values
+- Use typed configuration values with full type safety
-- Validate required environment variables
+- Config uses Zod coercion to handle string-to-number conversion from .env files
+- No need to manually load .env files when using npm scripts

 ### Database Access
 - **Use System Models**: Import from `../src/models/system/` for full system access